First Chapter Fridays work well in my secondary classroom. Here are some tips I’ve learned.

 My general goal of First Chapter Fridays is to introduce students to new books.
 By doing so, I am also showcasing new genres and authors.
 Many ELA teachers feel like their curriculum is jam-packed.
 By spending ten minutes a week reading a new book, you can experience some freedom and choice.

 I do NOT require assignments with First Chapter Fridays.
 Overall, I ask students to doodle or relax and to put electronics away.
-That’s it.
-My goal is for students to experience literature with ZERO activities or assignments attached.
+Active listening is it!

 Process